 The outlook depends on the condition causing high arches.
-In mild cases, wearing appropriate shoes and arch supports may provide relief.
+In mild cases, wearing proper shoes and arch supports may provide relief.

 When to Contact a Medical Professional

-Call your health care provider if you suspect you are having foot pain related to high arches.
+Call your provider if you think you have foot pain related to high arches.

 People with highly arched feet should be checked for nerve and bone conditions.
 Finding these other conditions may help prevent or reduce arch problems.

 Krause FG, Guyton GP.
 Pes cavus.
 In: Coughlin MJ, Saltzman CL, Anderson RB, eds.
 Mann's Surgery of the Foot and Ankle.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 26.

 Winell JJ, Davidson RS.
 The foot and toes.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 674.